man0l/adcash/README.md

 # Prerequisites

-Make sure you run composer install to setup the project and install phpunit
+## Make sure you run composer install to setup the project and install phpunit

 `composer install`

+## PHP version

+Tetsted on 8.3.6 and should run seamlessly on php 8.4

 # Task 1 - Advertising bid auction